 “Mischievous Battles”, “The Hunt”, “Salvation Lost”, “Imprisoned Poems”,

 As an English Language and Linguistics professor, Martin’s areas of interest and practice include critical pedagogy, linguistics, and semantics.
-His Illustrative Dictionary of Semantics (ILLUDS, in press) is a rich companion to semantic concepts, issues, topics, and definitions, and a user-friendly guide for semantics researchers and students of linguistics who would like to access an array of semantics topics in a single volume.
+His Illustrative Dictionary of Semantics (ILLUDS) is a rich companion to semantic concepts, issues, topics, and definitions, and a user-friendly guide for semantics researchers and students of linguistics who would like to access an array of semantics topics in a single volume.
 More than one-hundred references were used in collecting and organizing headwords and explanations in this illustrative dictionary, and users can easily refer to said references for detailed explanations.

 Martin is a lover of nature, interested in photography with natural and social themes, and very much fond of traveling and learning about different cultures.